NSLS-II-BMM/BeamlineManual/docs/before.rst

   Request Lab 3L-L09 and notify Cognizant Space Manager, Syed Khalid at khalid@bnl.gov, as soon as possible.

-Environment and earth science sample preparation and treatment Request Lab 3L-L07.
+Environmental and earth science sample preparation and treatment Request Lab 3L-L07.

 Electrochemistry and battery science
   Request Lab 4L-L09.

 Radionuclide samples must be prepared and properly contained at the home institution.
 NSLS-II has no lab available for work on radiological materials.
-Samples with depleted uranium and uranium at low or environmentally relevant concentrations are considered radiological samples at NSLS-II and must be treated accordingly.
+Samples with depleted uranium and uranium at low or environmentally relevant concentrations **are** considered to be radiological samples at NSLS-II and must be treated accordingly.

-Requests for using gloveboxes should be discussed prior to submitting the SAF, with Bruce Ravel (bravel@bnl.gov) and/or Syed Khalid (khalid@bnl.gov)
+Requests for using gloveboxes should be discussed prior to submitting the SAF, contact Bruce Ravel (bravel@bnl.gov) and/or Syed Khalid (khalid@bnl.gov)

 .. note:: Each lab you select on your safety approval form makes work